dottjt/plastic/chapters/07-bubble.md

 <!-- Walk down the promenade -->

 There's something fantastic about sodomy.
-A religious travesty of heightened caution, no different to blowing up a entire school bus full of Indonesian school children, limbs akimbo, burnt sheets of trigonometry fluttering down in a cascade of ceremony, only to condemn those who practice formal expression in a much, much less formal way.
+A religious travesty of heightened caution, no different to blowing up a entire school bus full of Indonesian school children, limbs akimbo, crisp sheets of trigonometry fluttering down in a cascade of ceremony, only to condemn those who practice formal expression in a much, much less formal way.

 "You really are evil, aren't you?" says Milo, skipping about on the side walk, a-twirl in her own world of disturbing imagination of primary fascination.
 A curious beast I one-day hoped to tame and unleash, like a feel-good tsunami of sexual domination.
 Clearly, you didn't need to hear that.